-In this section Show Training and Agility Training are discussed
+In this section Show Training and Agility Training and Temperament Test in Puppies are discussed

 A successful show career means taking good dogs into the show ring and winning prizes consistently.
 But that is not as simple as it sounds.
 A Show is effectively a beauty contest and in order to win those prizes the good dog must look really really good, be well trimmed and presented and move elegantly.
 Most of this depends on the preparation and handling.